justinvvitale/asteroid-arena/README.md

 Justin Vitale (s3718796)

 <Building & Running>
-	Source files are in vs/src, whereas the sln is located in /vs Everything else is as provided by canvas (Example VS files), it should run.
+	Source files are in src, whereas the sln is located in /vs Everything else is as provided by canvas (Example VS files), it should run.

 	Note: There are no folder filters since I was using CLion and merely moved it over for submission.
 	However, for a cleaner view, in VS, change the hierarchy to folder view, this is much neater.

 	Ignore the warnings about casting, that is intended.

 <Controls>